Naturist Beaches in Fuerteventura | Naturist Hotels and Villas

 Caleta de Fuste

-fuerteventura nudist beaches
+fuerteventura nudist beaches and resorts

 There are two “beaches” in Caleta de Fuste.
 Both are man-made and neither are naturist (although they are at least topless).